iloveupal/classical-music-crud-tool/README.md

     2. Filter them by multiple criteria.
 As it is an internal tooling, probably it would be good to be able to filter entities directly in the search field with some smart query parsing.
-For example, `Title:Sonata,Key:fm,Composer:Beethoven`
+For example, `Title=Sonata;Key=fm;Composer=Beethoven`

 ### Choosing fighters

 1. For the frontend, **React** seems a perfect choice.
 Opposed to jQuery-driven development, it is much easier to maintain scalability and clean code.
 Also the community is huge.

 2. For the backend, **node.js, express** seems a good match.
 Why?
 Because it will allows us to have a shared codebase.
 For example, we can write a validation schema